Campbell Industries

 Campbell Industries or Campbell Machine Company was a shipbuilding company in San Diego, California, most construction was Fishing boats.
-To support the World War 2 demand for ships Campbell Industries shipyard switched over to military construction and built: US Navy Minesweepers.
+To support the World War II demand for ships Campbell Industries shipyard switched over to military construction and built: US Navy minesweepers.
 Campbell Industries was started in 1906 as the Campbell Machine Company as builder and repair yard for tuna seiners.
 Campbell Machine Company went public in 1960 and was renamed to Campbell Industries.
 In 1979 the yard was sold again to Marco.
 In 1982 Marco sold the yard to San Diego Marine Industries, Inc. (not the well known San Diego Marine Construction, Inc.).
 San Diego Marine Industries, Inc. later became Southwest Marine in 1985.
-The shipyard closed in 1991 and was later sold, part of the land became San Diego Convention Center.
+The shipyard closed in 1991 and was later sold, part of the land became the San Diego Convention Center.
 The shipyard was located at 1206 Marina Park Way, San Diego, in San Diego Bay near Embarcadero Marina Park South in the Port of San Diego.